JulieBlanc/pagedjs-phd-demo/README.md

 - Don't forget to add new markdown files to `pandoc/files.yaml` to include them in the final document

+## Generate PDF

+Once your HTML file is generated and displayed in the browser:

+1. Open the file in your browser (`localhost:5500/output/print.html`)
+2. Wait for Paged.js to finish rendering all pages
+3. Use the browser's print function:
+   - **Chrome/Chromium**: File → Print or Ctrl+P (Cmd+P on Mac)
+   - **Firefox**: File → Print or Ctrl+P (Cmd+P on Mac)
+4. In the print dialog:
+   - Destination: "Save as PDF"
+   - Paper size: A4 (or your chosen format)
+   - Margins: None
+   - Background graphics: Enabled
+5. Save the PDF

+**Note:** For best results, use Chrome or a Chromium-based browser (Edge, Brave, etc.) as they have better support for CSS print features.

 ## Pandoc commands